toughcrust/eat-your-shit/tlwr/README.md

 En fait c'est pas des résumés plutôt des notes introductives de motivation.
 Mais bon auto-suffisantes qui contiennent pas mal d'éléments développés après.
 Donc tu trouves ça chiant dés ici => ce sera chiant aussi plus loin.

+## Does not feel good

+Sometimes I write stuff that I want to remember cause it feels important But I don't like reading it.
+I've come to have the intuition I'll need to re-write it later.

 ## It all starts with depression

 What you know should give up pleasure does not.